 Start with a dry-cleaning sponge that is designed for soot.

-As when you used the vacuum, start from the top-down so the soot does not settle in one place.
+As when you use the vacuum, start from the top down so the soot does not settle in one place.

 For wood surfaces, work with the grain and not against it for the best results.

-As the sponge becomes saturated with soot, you should rise it out and then let it dry.
+As the sponge becomes saturated with soot, you should raise it out and then let it dry.

 This is why having several dry sponges can help speed up the process.